MonoGame/docs.monogame.github.io/articles/getting_started/2_choosing_your_ide_visual_studio.md

 ---
-title: Setting up your development environment for Visual Studio on Windows
+title: Setting up Visual Studio on Windows
-description: This section provides a step-by-step guide for setting up your development environment on Windows.
+description: This section provides a step-by-step guide for setting up your development IDE on Windows for Visual Studio.
 ---

 MonoGame can work with most .NET compatible tools, but we recommend [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)